mwatowich/LoCSI-for-non-model-species/Imputation tutorial/README.md

    * We use 10%, but set the threshold accordingly to your reference panel
    * We phase with Beagle (Browning & Browning 2007), but any phasing program of similar performance can be used

 3. Optional: Perform standard quality control steps for genetic analyses.
-For example, removing invariant and multiallelic sites, sites out of HWE, etc. (filter_AF_multiallelic.sh)
+For example, removing invariant and multiallelic sites, sites out of HWE, etc. (filter_AF.sh)
 </br>

 ### Impute low-coverage data